Chathuraprabashwara/Chathuraprabashwara/README.md

 - 👋 Hi, I’m @Chathuraprabashwara
-- 👀 I’m interested in ...
-Mobile & Web Development
+- 👀 I’m interested in Mobile & Web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working as a Software Engineer at Pearson Lanka
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on innovative projects and solutions in the software development field
-- 📫 How to reach me ...contact me through email chathuraprabashwara@gmail.com
+- 📫 You can reach me via email: chathuraprabashwara@gmail.com

 <!---
 Chathuraprabashwara/Chathuraprabashwara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.